AadityaUoHyd/Basic-RabbitMQ-Demo/README.md

 But here, as 'User' acts as consumer and consumed our Order, thus we can see same message at console and not at RabbitMQ dashboard's Queues.

 # Exchange Types:
 	Though AMQP has officially 4 types of exchanges.
-But with little tweak in direct exchange, there exist another 'Default Exchage' too, which makes it 5.
+But with little tweak in direct exchange, 'Default Exchage' exist too.

 - Direct Exchange : The routing in direct exchange is simple — a message goes to the queues whose binding key exactly matches the routing key of the message.
 The direct exchange type is useful to distinguish messages published to the same exchange using a simple string identifier.